Go to my profile

 The Glastonbury of grub, this celebration of food is full of local and international treats.
 From local cheese, honey and bread to Sri Lankan street food and tacos, you won’t go hungry in Abergavenny.
 There are chef demonstrations, tasting sessions, foraging tours, live music and heated debates – can you reheat rice?
 How do you cook the perfect amount of pasta?
 Is coriander gross?
 And probably some more refined topics too.

-The fancy one – Big Feastival, Cotswolds
+The best food festival overall: Big Feastival, Cotswolds

 What creative mastermind came up with that name?
 Blur’s Alex James, that’s who.
 Musician turned cheesemaker.
 And as you’d expect from a festival designed by a bassist, there’s plenty of music as well as food.
 Big Feastival gets big names too.
 2025 features Nelly Furtado, Faithless, Travis, Mabel, Daniel Bedingfield – remember him?!
 It was actually a hot dog eating competition that inspired his hit ‘Gotta Get Through This’.
 Away from the main stages, hidden in the trees, you’ll find lunch experiences and late night feasts.
 Even the street food is on another level.
 Bring a bib and your loosest pants.